Jack Dancy – Co-Founder

 Alex is listed on Wendy Perrin’s WOW list for France.

 Luisa Grigoletto – Planner

 Luisa’s CV was so perfect for her role as Italy planner for Trufflepig that we assumed it was a hoax.
 Happily for us, it was not, and even more happily for us, it was barely half the picture.
 She didn’t mention, for example, her past as a singer in a punk band (far more useful for her current role than most university degrees).
 Nor did she deign to share with us her culinary abilities, although we should have guessed.
-Luisa as far as we’re concerned is the girl who literally wrote the book on the subject – her book on undiscovered nooks and crannies of Rome is one we love and share with clients (because she won’t).
+Luisa as far as we’re concerned is the girl who walks the walk and talks the talk – her book on undiscovered nooks and crannies of Rome is one we love and share with clients (because she won’t).
 She’s also, which is perhaps even more to our taste, the girl who didn’t write the book on the subject; when the publishers asked her to write the same book on Venice, she declined, preferring to keep her favourite places undiscovered.
 Luisa embodies that Trufflepig planner OCD oddity: she’ll read the rule book, 4 times, then memorise it, and then do things entirely her way.